ceefar/WinnerWinner_ZombieDinner_PyGame/project_notes.md

 ** Personal Notes - stored in .md files as it breaks down well visually in vscode by default... yes i realise this probably looks insane in markdown on github **

-# try this thing with the circle rotation
+# go do either new map or zones
-# if that shit doesnt work quick ting
+# or final amazon n similar tings
-# go do either new map, zones, or even 1 of 2 new game ideas just to close out the day
+# or even 1 of 2 new game ideas just to close out the day

 # of 2 possible locations
 # - sacking for now